SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/an-post/index.md

 >
 > _Please be advised that the existing SAPIENT CN23 format will be used._

-* **Tracking integration**: This integration allows users to monitor their shipments in real-time, providing transparency and peace of mind.
+* **Tracking integration**: This integration allows customers to monitor their shipments in real-time, providing transparency and peace of mind.
 Users can access detailed tracking information, including, real-time updates, tracking numbers, and delivery notifications.
 * **Manifest or pre-advice integration**: This integration generate an electronic <Glossary>pre-advice</Glossary>/manifest file upon manifesting a shipment and sent to An Post via SFTP.

 In this section, learn how to: